Find helpful information for parents planning to visit the museum with children.

-Children under the age of 18 may visit the permanent exhibition and exhibits with free admission tickets.
+Children age 6 and under may visit the permanent exhibition and exhibits with free admission tickets.
+Children age 7–17 may visit the permanent exhibition and exhibits with reduced-fare tickets.
 Tickets for tours, lectures, and other children’s activities must be purchased.
 Certain activities for adult visitors offer discounted tickets for children and adolescents.
 To receive a free or discounted ticket, you may be required to present a document confirming the age of the child (adolescent) to a museum staff member (cashier).
 If you have forgotten the required documents, you can visit the museum on the usual terms.
 Thank you for your understanding in this matter.

 Can visitors with children enter the museum without waiting in line?

-Visitors with children up to age 7 may enter the museum without waiting in line: the Main Building can be accessed through Entrance No. 5 from Kolymazhnaya Lane; the Gallery of 19th and 20th Century European and American Art can be accessed from Maly Znamensky Lane.
+Visitors with children up to age 7 may enter the museum without waiting in line.
+Entrance is arranged through a separate entry.
+To the Main Building: from Kolymazhny Lane (see the diagram).
+To the Gallery: from Maly Znamensky Lane or through the main entrance (see the diagram).
 Visitors with children over the age of 7 can enter the museum and purchase tickets at the ticket offices on the usual terms.

 Can I bring a stroller to the museum?